HYF-Class23/group2-hyf-rebuild/planning/design.md

 ## Project's design overview

-> Give an overview of your project's design
+> The website design for Hyf rebuild

 <!-- give an overview of your project's design -->
 <!-- describe the reasoning behind your group's design and wireframe -->